wbotelhos/blog/content/articles/how-to-create-a-http-server-with-elixir.md

 # Conclusion

 It's very simple create a HTTP Server using Elixir, but it's just an example for you understand better how the things work.
+In a real world you should use a battle tested server like [Cowboy](https://github.com/ninenines/cowboy).

 Repository: [https://github.com/wbotelhos/how-to-create-a-http-server-with-elixir](https://github.com/wbotelhos/how-to-create-a-http-server-with-elixir)